 Organising a house clearance can be challenging at the best of times but in an old city like Bristol, the basic facts of access, transport and disposal can become complicated.
-However, there are local professional companies and services that offer a bunch of options to suit your location, timeframe and budget.
+However, there are options you can consider.

 There are a few questions to consider when planning your house clearance, such as: